THE CROWN FOUNTAIN, 2004

 Glass, stainless steel, LED screens, light, wood, black granite and water

 What is a fountain?
 How is it relevant to the people who will see it?
 Why build it?
-When deciding upon an artist to tackle these question, there was a desire to the both visionary and to also acknowledge the rich historical context.
+When deciding upon an artist to tackle these questions, there was a desire to the both visionary and to also acknowledge the rich historical context.
 Spanish sculptor Jaume Plensa (Barcelona 1955) was chosen because his work is principally focused on the human experience of standing in between, so-to-speak, between past and present, present and future, knowledge and ignorance, heaven and hell.

 I have always maintained that sculpture has more to do with time than with such secondary problems as scale or space.
 This concept of time as the sediment of experiences within a general memory where or recollections also fit.
 The finished work begins it own cycle, and just like another memory it becomes linked to the vaster memory, in which no chronology makes sense.
 Time is the substance of my work.

 Plensa was immediately captivated by the chance to co-opt an ancient, historical symbol, a fountain, a meeting place where once people came to obtain water, the substance of life, exchanged ideas, learned of each other's accomplishments, consoled one another in their losses and celebrated their common humanity.
 Why not still?